54th Pennsylvania Infantry Regiment: Organization

+Early service

 Jacob M. Campbell was selected as colonel of the regiment, Barnabas McDermit as lieutenant colonel and John P. Linton as major.
-The companies were gathered together and organized at Camp Curtin in Harrisburg, Pennsylvania.
-On February 27, 1862, the regiment was ordered to Washington, D.C., and then sent to Harpers Ferry the following month.
+The companies were gathered together and organized at Camp Curtin in Harrisburg, Pennsylvania.On February 27, 1862, the regiment was ordered to Washington, D.C., and then sent to Harpers Ferry the following month.
 Once there, the companies were detached to various points along the Baltimore and Ohio Railroad to defend it against guerrilla bands.
 The companies were assigned as follows: